 Our story has been told in WIRED, The New York Times, Scientific American, NPR Morning Edition & All Things Considered, The Boston Globe, The Atlantic, and The New Yorker.

 We also run a 501(c)(3) non-profit organization, Prion Alliance, through which you can donate to support our work.
 We co-run a natural history study of biomarkers in people at genetic risk for prion disease at MGH, which is now recruiting, as well as an online registry, PrionRegistry.org, through which you can volunteer to participate in prion disease research.
 Eric blogs at CureFFI.org.
-We are part of the Stanley Center for Psychiatric Research, the MGH McCance Center for Brain Health, and the Departments of Neurology at MGH and at Harvard Medical School.
+We are affiliated with Broad’s Program in Brain Health, the MGH McCance Center for Brain Health, and the Department of Neurology at MGH.